eronoobos/cattle-and-loveplay/README.md

 ## Installation

-- Put a release .sd7 into ~/.spring/maps/ or Documents/My Games/Spring/maps/

 - Get it on springfiles and put it in the same place. http://springfiles.com/spring/spring-maps/cattle-and-loveplay-0

 - Clone the repository into ~/.spring/cattle-and-loveplay.sdd/ or Documents/My Games/Spring/maps/cattle-and-loveplay.sdd/